 AB928 is a potent and selective dual antagonist of the adenosine receptors known as A2aR and A2bR.
 Adenosine is a powerful immunosuppressive substance produced inside tumors as a result of rapid cancer cell turnover and, in some cases, in connection with certain anti-tumor interventions, such as chemotherapy and radiation.
 The A2aR and A2bR receptors are expressed on the surface of immune cells (such as T cells, NK cells, dendritic cells and macrophages) and mediate the immunosuppressive effects of adenosine.
 AB928, a small-molecule drug that will be administered to patients orally, is the only drug currently in development that is able to block both of these adenosine receptors.
-We initiated a Phase 1 trial for AB928 in healthy volunteers in November 2017, and expect to submit regulatory filings to initiate phase 1/2 trials in cancer patients in the second quarter of 2018.
+AB928 is currently being evaluated in a Phase 1/1b program in combination with our anti-PD-1 antibody (AB122) and with chemotherapy.

 AB122 is a monoclonal antibody (mAb) that potently and selectively blocks a protein called PD-1.
 This immune checkpoint is expressed by tumor-infiltrating T cells that recognize tumor antigens but have become exhausted by chronic exposure to those antigens in the tumor’s tolerogenic environment.
 By producing proteins (PD-L1 and PD-L2) that bind to PD-1, cancer cells and even immune cells in the tumor micro-environment can interfere with the ability of T cells to mount an effective anti-tumor response.
-Like other agents in this class that has already received regulatory approval, AB122 potently and selectively blocks this interaction between PD-1 and its ligands, which we expect will result in a powerful anti-tumor effect.
-AB122 is currently in a Phase 1 trial in cancer patients and we expect to submit a regulatory filing to initiate a Phase 1/2 trial evaluating AB122 in combination with AB928 in the second quarter of 2018.
+Like other agents in this class that have already received regulatory approval, AB122 potently and selectively blocks this interaction between PD-1 and its ligands, which we expect will result in a powerful anti-tumor effect.
+AB122 is currently in a Phase 1 trial in cancer patients and is also being evaluated in our Phase 1/1b program in combination with AB928.

 AB154 is a monoclonal antibody (mAb) that potently and selectively blocks a novel immune checkpoint called TIGIT.
 Like some of the first-generation immune checkpoints (e.g., PD-1 and CTLA-4), TIGIT is expressed on exhausted T cells, which may reside inside tumors but are unable to mount an effective attack against the cancer cells.
 It is also expressed on a wide range of other tumor-infiltrating immune cells, such as NK cells and regulatory T cells.
 By producing proteins that bind to TIGIT, cancer and other cells can interfere with the ability of tumor-infiltrating immune cells to mount an effective anti-tumor response.
 AB154 will block this interaction, which we expect will result in a powerful anti-tumor effect.
 We anticipate submitting our first regulatory application for AB154 in the middle of 2018.